10 Easy Steps for Cleaner Air

 - Walk, bike, carpool, or take public transit.

-- Reduce your heating needs by making your house more energy efficient.
+- Reduce heating needs by making your house more energy efficient.
 Find out about government programs that test your home’s energy-efficiency and give grants to help pay for the cost of improving your home’s energy efficiency.

-- Say no to backyard burning.
+- Say no to wood fire burning.

 - Know before you go.
 If you need to drive, plan the most fuel efficient route using free online tool such as Google maps, taking notice of areas of construction and high traffic.
 Avoiding these areas can help prevent needless idling.
 When you must drive, combine trips and car pool.

 - Check your tire pressure.
 Properly inflated tires improve fuel efficiency.
 Each 5% of under-inflation translates into a 1% decrease in fuel efficiency.

 - Be idle-free.
 Turn off your car’s engine while waiting for someone.
 Park and walk inside restaurants instead of waiting in drive-through lines.